celigo/integrator-extension/README.md

 **Note**: The configuration object should only have one of the diy or connectors field.

-Currently, integrator-extension supports execution of extension functions through an [Express](https://github.com/celigo/express-integrator-extension) based app running on a server or [AWS Lambda](https://github.com/celigo/lambda-integrator-extension).
-They may further provide additional configuration properties.
+Different extension types may further provide additional configuration properties.
 Please refer to the respective repositories for more details.

 ---
 ---